llagendijk/ec3k/README-server.rst

 =============================================

 This server allows you to receive and decode radio transmissions from EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to users over a TCP connection.

 Usage:
 ------
 # ec3k-server --help

 usage: ec3k-server [-h] [-f FREQUENCY] [-a ADDRESS] [-p PORT]

 Ec3k tcp json server.

 optional arguments:

         -h, --help   show this help message and exit

         -f FREQUENCY, --frequency FREQUENCY

         -a ADDRESS, --address ADDRESS

         -p PORT, --port PORT

 The -f/--frequency argument is used to set the radio frequency
                 (default: 868.320e6)

-The -a/--address are used to set the listen address for the server
+The -a/--address options are used to set the listen address for the server
                 (default 127.0.0.1)

-The -p/--port adre used to set the listen port for the server
+The -p/--port options are used to set the listen port for the server
                 (default 3001)

 Requirements